buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 1.Gang

 We design the gang for record gang status in scheduler memory,it has the "Bundles" field to store the gang's children by bundle name(there is an exampale in API section above),and we can also find BundleInfo from "PodToBundleMap" field according to the pod's NamespacedName; We can check the "Satisfied" field to see if the gang is

 2.BundlInfo

 We can get the pods from "Children" field,and the "BoundChildren","WaitingForBindChildren" store the pods phase.

 We especially explain "ScheduleCycle" and "ChildrenScheduleRoundMap" field.These fields control bundle's scheduling cycle. at the beginning, ScheduleCycle is 1. when each pod comes to pre-filter, we will check if the pod's value in
 ChildrenScheduleRoundMap is euqal to the ScheduleCycle,which means they are scheduled at the same peace.
 If so, we continue to do the preFilter logic.
-If they are  not euqal, we set the pod's cycle in ChildrenScheduleRoundMap equal with ScheduleCycle.
-Finally,  when the last pod comes to make all ChildrenScheduleRoundMap's value equal to ScheduleCycle, ScheduleCycle added by 1, which means a new schedule cycle.And we need to set the ScheduleCycleValid to true.
+If they are not euqal, we set the pod's cycle in ChildrenScheduleRoundMap equal with ScheduleCycle.Finally,when the last pod comes to make all ChildrenScheduleRoundMap's value equal to ScheduleCycle, ScheduleCycle added by 1, which means a new schedule cycle.And we need to set the ScheduleCycleValid to true.

 We continue to explain "ScheduleCycleValid" field,during the scheduling,if it set to "false",means any pod in this bundle shouldn't be scheduled(pods in Permit stage should release the resource ,pods that hasn't come to PreFilter stage will be rejected at PreFilter stage) until it is set to "true".
 So when a pod failed at Filter, we will set ScheduleCycleValid to false in post-filter, which means